oppia/oppia-web-developer-docs/Google-Summer-of-Code-2026.md

     - Changelogs: each time the minor version of the app is updated (a la [version.bzl](https://github.com/oppia/oppia-android/blob/develop/version.bzl)), a script should kick off to generate a new changelog for that version and automatically propose a PR to make the change.
 Specific requirements:
       - The branch must be directly on the repository so that team members can edit it.
       - The changelog should be sourced from all merged PRs and referenced issues since the last release (which is how GitHub generates its automated changelog for new releases).
+      - Changelogs are always checked into `develop` and `develop` is the source of truth for the latest changes (since the entire changelog archive is included on there).
       - An LLM should be invoked using the above source material to provide a suggested, brief description of changes geared towards end users.
       - The PR description for the proposed changelog should contain links to all of the reference material so that team members can choose to alter the context provided by the LLM.
       - **Important**: The changelog is always for the _previous_ version (i.e. if we update the version from 1.1 to 1.2, then 1.1's changelog is what needs to be generated since 1.2 is now the unreleased developer build and 1.1 is soon to be released).
 Note that this is a difference from the past when the major/minor version represented the previous release.